amidatelion/maso-dot-wiki/content/_index.md

 					Dice-heavy.
 				</h5>
 				<p class="card-text text-muted">
-					MASO requires a d20 and a looooot of d6s.
+					MASO requires d6s.
 Go buy a cube.
 Or several.
 Or use a dice roller, I'm not your dad.
 				</p>
 			</div>
 		</div>